zolrath/wemux/README.md

   `allow_kick_user="false"` in `wemux.conf`

 ### Announcements
-  When a user joins a session in either mirror or pair mode, a message is displayed to all currently attached users:
+  When a user joins a server in either mirror or pair mode, a message is displayed to all currently attached users:

     csagan has attached in mirror mode.